smonev/mblrdr/README.md

 3. Download and unzip the mblrdr.zip (or clone this repository)

-4. Open mblrdr.yaml and set replace 'ENTER YOUR APPLICATION NAME HERE' with your name from 2)
+4. Open mblrdr.yaml and set replace 'ENTER YOUR APPLICATION NAME HERE' with your app name from 2.

 5. Upload to appengine by opening cmd prompt and write: "appcfg.py update mblrdr" (assuming the app.yaml file is in mblrdr folder and assuming you have python in your path)